 Facing criminal charges is never an easy thing.
 No matter how “minor” the charges are, they are bound to cause some stress as you face the potential for fines, jail time, and untold effects on your reputation and relationships.
-A local defense attorney can help put it all in perspective, working to ensure you get the best possible results on your day in court.
+A local defense attorney can help put it all in perspective, working to ensure you get the best possible results when you need to appear in court.

 Massachusetts Shoplifting Penalties